Council on Contemporary Families 2018 Media Awards for Outstanding Coverage of Family Issues

 Winners will be notified by February 1st, 2018.
-Awards will be presented on March 2nd at the Council on Contemporary Families 19th Annual Conference.
+Awards will be presented on March 2nd, 2018 at the Council on Contemporary Families 19th Annual Conference.
 Winners are invited to attend the entire conference in full.
 We urge winners to accept their awards in person.
-Awards will be presented at a plenary session, and our honorees will be invited to speak for five minutes on emerging issues affecting American families and how CCF members and supporters can help the media cover these stories effectively.
+At the plenary session, where awards are presented, winners are invited to speak for five minutes on emerging issues affecting American families and how CCF members and supporters can help the media cover these stories effectively.

-Please submit relevant electronic materials (e.g., website url, word document or pdf files) via email to the chair of the CCF Media Awards Committee, Christie Boxer, at: email@example.com (subject line: CCF Media Awards Nomination).
+- Relevant electronic attachments (e.g., word document or pdf files) via email to email@example.com (subject line: CCF Media Awards Nomination).

 CCF and how CCF assists journalists: The Council on Contemporary Families is a non-profit, non-partisan organization of family researchers, mental health and social practitioners, and clinicians, dedicated to providing the press and public with the latest research and best practice findings about American families.
 Founded in 1996 and based at the University of Texas at Austin, the Council’s mission is to enhance the national understanding of how and why contemporary families are changing, what needs and challenges they face, and how these needs can best be met.
 To learn more about other briefing papers and our annual conferences, including complimentary press passes for journalists, contact Stephanie Coontz, CCF’s Director of Research and Public Education and Professor of History and Family Studies at The Evergreen State College: firstname.lastname@example.org.